ecmwf/auth-o-tron/readme.md

 </div>

-> [!WARNING]
-> This project is under development and not yet feature complete or tested.
-The following readme is a wishlist, not a feature list.
-DO NOT use this software in any project/software that is operational.

 Effortless authentication and authorization for web APIs.

 * Easily configure HTTP APIs to use a variety of authentication providers.